aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-prereq.md

 * A vSphere 7+ environment running vCenter
 * Capacity to deploy 6-10 VMs
 * [DHCP service]({{< relref "customize/vsphere-dhcp/" >}}) running in vSphere environment in the primary VM network for your workload cluster
+  * Please make sure to have sufficient available DHCP addresses from VMs counts and maxSurge config.
+To create, each VM needs 1 IP.
+To upgrade/scale, cp/works needs 1 extra ip, each external etcd needs 1 extra ip, plus max surge.
+The ips in use are already taken, please free up required ips before starting the upgrade process.
+    For example, if you need to create a cluster with 1 control plane node, 2 worker node and 3 external etcd, you'll need at least 1+2+3=6 ips.
+To upgrade the same cluster with maxSurge set to 2, you'll need 1+3+2=6 extra ips.
 * One network in vSphere to use for the cluster.
 EKS Anywhere clusters need access to vCenter through the network to enable self-managing and storage capabilities.
 * An [OVA]({{< relref "customize/vsphere-ovas/" >}}) imported into vSphere and converted into a template for the workload VMs
 * User credentials to create VMs and attach networks, etc